shizacat/sh-helm-vault/README.md

   - [ ] VAULT_ADDR: The HTTP Address of Vault
   - [ ] VAULT_TOKEN: The token for accessing Vault
 - [ ] YAML files must be in a git repo or have the full path specified in the file.
 See [Vault Path Templating](#vault-path-templating).
+- [ ] Can read specific version of secret

 ## Installation